Kevin Jones (American football): Chicago Bears

 On July 15, 2008, Jones signed a one-year, $605,000 contract with the Chicago Bears.

 He was re-signed to a two-year contract worth approximately $3.5 million on March 6, 2009.
 The deal includes a $1 million bonus and $2 million in the first season.
 He was intended to be the primary backup to Matt Forte.
 On September 3, 2009, Jones was injured during a preseason game when he was hit out of bounds by Cleveland Browns linebacker Marcus Benard.
 He was out for the 2009 season with torn ligaments in his left ankle.

 Jones was released on March 9, 2010, after the Bears signed Chester Taylor during the free agency period.

 Hartford Colonials

 On September 27, 2010, Jones signed with the Hartford Colonials of the UFL.
 In his only season with the Colonials, Jones played in two games where he rushed for 41 yards on 16 carries before being placed on injured reserve on October 21, 2010.

+NFL career statistics

 Personal

 Jones retired from football in 2011 and returned to Virginia Tech as a student later that year to study industrial design in the College of Architecture and Urban Studies.
 He graduated with a bachelor's degree in industrial design in 2014.